Salary is commensurate with experience and education

 As a UW employee, you will enjoy generous benefits and work/life programs.
 For detailed information on Benefits for this position, click here.

-Master in Public Health, Public Administration or related degree with at least 5 years' program management experience within global health programs.
+Master in Public Health with at least 5 years' experience in technical global health experience.

 Knowledge of the principles and practices of health systems strengthening in developing countries.